-- 3rd-party VPN (Verified 3rd-party VPN services)
+- 3rd-Party VPN (Verified 3rd-Party VPN services)

 |Site to Site VPN**

-3rd-party VPN Server
+3rd-Party VPN Server

-Due to how each 3rd Party VPN server operates, Firewalla can not guarantee the performance, as it depends on the 3rd party VPN server, and how the 3rd party VPN server allocates bandwidth.
+Due to how each 3rd party VPN Server operates, Firewalla cannot guarantee performance.
+The speed of your VPN connection depends on how the server allocates bandwidth.

 Remote Access VPN

 When working from home, you must access your company network to see files and printers or connect to a computer.

 You want to have an easy way to access company resources remotely while you are at home.
 Your company wants to provide a secure way to access its network.